A look at diastolic blood pressure

 Aggressively lowering high systolic blood pressure (the top number) can reduce the risk of heart attack and stroke.
 But how significant is the diastolic (bottom) number?

-When it comes to managing blood pressure, doctors tend to focus on lowering the top (systolic) number, and for good reason.
+When it comes to managing blood pressure, doctors tend to focus on lowering the top (systolic) number, and for good reason: aggressively treating high systolic pressure can help lower the risk of heart attack or stroke.

 But what about the bottom (diastolic) number?
 It also plays an essential role in heart health, although it tends to get overlooked.